factorytool/.github/README.md

 # factory
-the factory tool: Install, Build, Deploy, scripts are all you need
+Install, Build, Deploy, scripts are all you need